Communist Party of Vietnam

-In history, the party overthrew the monarchy peacefully and clashed with opposing factions during the period 1945–46.
-It later fought the French Union then South Vietnam for control of the entire country.
-From 1941 to 1950, the party operated under the non-communist banner.
-During the Cold War, its power as the Democratic Republic of Vietnam was challenged by existence of the pro-Western Saigon regime (State of Vietnam and Republic of Vietnam) from 1949 to 1975, and it was also aligned with the Soviet Union and allies.
+After World War II, the party, operating through its Viet Minh front, overthrew the monarchy and purged its political rivals.
+During the Cold War, through its power as the ruling party of the Democratic Republic of Vietnam (DRV), it fought against the French Union, the United States, and the Western-aligned State of Vietnam and Republic of Vietnam from 1949 to 1975.
+The DRV was aligned with the Soviet Union, China, and other Eastern-bloc allies.
 After taking power in all of Vietnam, the party officially unified the country as the Socialist Republic in 1976.
 The party had implemented a command economy in North Vietnam and later all of Vietnam since 1954, before introducing economic reforms, known as Đổi Mới, in 1986.
 The party is currently known for its advocacy of what it calls a "socialist-oriented market economy" and Ho Chi Minh Thought.